Codigo-io/docs/docs/guides/solana-nft.md

 ## Getting started

-- You can immediately start using [Código Studio](https://studio.codigo.ai).
-Código Studio is a web-based IDE environment that comes with all the tools and programs to develop Solana programs using the CIDL.
+- You can immediately start using [Código Hub](https://hub.codigo.ai).
+Código Hub is a web-based IDE environment that comes with all the tools and programs to develop Solana programs using the CIDL.
 - You can work from your local environment by downloading the latest version of the [Código CLI](../getting-started/installation#código-cli) that targets your operating system.